Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab2.md

 In this pre-lab we will discuss the Monte Carlo Method with its implementations and do a short example of coin-flipping that loosely relates to Lab-2.
-Keep in mind that the XLRisk and pyMC sections are almost identical on purpose.
+Keep in mind that the pyMC section depends on the XLRisk section to reduce duplication.

-::::{tab-set}
+:::{tab-set}

 ### Correlations between distributions (Copula)